Autoseor/Autoseor/README.md

 ### FSM-based Lane Change System
 Implemented an autonomous lane change and return algorithm using a Finite State Machine (FSM).
-The system detects lanes and obstacles, and performs safe lane changes during autonomous driving.
+The system detects lanes and obstacles, and performs safe lane changes using an FSM-based decision algorithm.

-### Design of Architecture for autonomous Vehicle
+### Autonomous Driving System Architecture
 Developed an autonomous driving system capable of track following, obstacle avoidance, and autonomous parking.